Gunman in 2018 accidental shooting death sentenced to two years in prison, $5,000 fine

 Rogers released his brother's pit bull from the backyard and started shooting at the dog with a semi-automatic handgun as the dog ran across the street, the report states, firing He four or five rounds.

-In a tragic accident, Rogers bullets missed the dog but accidentally hit Smith in the stomach, a fatal injury that resulted in her death.
+In a tragic accident, Rogers bullets missed the dog but accidentally hit Smith in the stomach, an injury that resulted in her death.

 Rogers' attorney, Neal Wilkinson, told reporters with The Advocate on Wednesday that Smith also was the mother of another child, whom Rogers had intended to adopt.